 Elastic DRS uses an algorithm to maintain an optimal number of provisioned hosts to keep cluster utilization high while maintaining desired CPU, memory, and storage performance.

-Elastic DRS uses an algorithm to monitor the current demand on your SDDC and make recommendations to either scale-in or scale-out the cluster.
+Elastic DRS monitors the current demand on your SDDC and applies an algorithm to make recommendations to either scale-in or scale-out the cluster.
 A decision engine responds to a scale-out recommendation by provisioning a new host into the cluster.
 It responds to a scale-in recommendation by removing the least-utilized host from the cluster.

-Single host starter SDDCs
+- Single host starter SDDCs